tomeshnet/toronto-community-network-docs/src/network/network-er-x-sfp.md

 Enable a DHCP subnet for each network you defined in the previous section.

-Enable the dhcp server by setting `disabled` as fales (double negative.
-Delete any existing defitinion.
+Enable the dhcp server by setting `disabled` as false (double negative.
+Delete any existing definition).

 `set service dhcp-server shared-network-name XXXXXXXX`
 Create a DHCP named definition.
 Use the IP Subnet as the name.

 `set service dhcp-server shared-network-name XXXXXXXX subnet XXX.XXX.XXX.0/24`
-Create a subnet definition in the the named definition.
+Create a subnet definition in the named definition.
 Rest of the command will be prefixed with this command line

 Set the following items